 See a recreation of an early garage operated by Jack Lake, Bourton's first mechanic.
 There is a programme of 'guest' vehicles, with past guests including James Hunt's F1 car, and the model for Wallace and Gromit's vehicle in 'The Revenge of the Were-rabbit'.

 Many of the shops that line the High Street date to the 18th and 19th centuries and most are built of the local golden-coloured Cotswold stone, which gives a wonderful warm glow, especially in sunlight.
 If you walk along the High Street, past the green, the domed Georgian tower of St Lawrence parish church comes into view.

 Opposite the church is Bourton Manor, visited by Charles I on several occasions.
 Bourton's vicar was Thomas Temple, who also served as a chaplain for the royal household and as a tutor to the king's children.
 The future Charles II came here in 1644, at the height of the Civil War, and stayed at the manor while his soldiers camped where the Cotswold School's playing fields now stand.

-A short walk down the High Street from the churchyard brings you to The Mousetrap, a traditional 18th century inn with blackened beams in the bar.
-This is famously the only pub in Britain named The Moustrap.
+A short walk down the High Street from the churchyard brings you to The Mousetrap, a traditional 18th-century inn with blackened beams in the bar.
+This is famously the only pub in Britain named The Mousetrap.
 Local tradition has it that novelist Agatha Christie once visited the inn.
 Christie, of course, authored 'Mousetrap', a play which has been running continuously in London since 1952.